joemama911/streamlit-bot/README.md

  The user interface is built using Streamlit, offering a clean and visually appealing design for seamless interaction.

 Voice Input/Output:
-The chatbot supports voice input and output, enhancing accessibility and providing a hands-free experience.
+The chatbot supports voice input and output, enhancing accessibility and providing a hands-free experience  .